 No Two Amazon Businesses Are Alike

-Step Three: The Cost/Benefit of Selling an Amazon Business
+Step Four: The Cost & Benefit of Selling an Amazon Business

 Financial Factors – What Is Left Over After The Sale?

-The financial factors involved in selling your online business are generally these three, but with each business owner comes a different list:
+The financial costs involved in selling your Amazon business are generally these three, but with each business owner comes a different list:

 - Legal Fees